-When is the Best Time for Port Angeles Whale Watching?
+The Best Time for Port Angeles Whale Watching

-If you’re planning to visit, you might wonder about the best time of year for Port Angeles whale watching.
-From March until October the Great Whale Migration is in full swing in this area as a variety of whales make their annual trip from the warm waters of the Mexican coast, and waters near the equator, to summer waters of Alaska and the North Pole.
+In planning your visit, you may want to know what is the best time of year for Port Angeles whale watching.
+From March until October the Great Whale Migration is in full swing in this area, as they pass through the Strait of Juan de Fuca.
+A variety of whales make their annual trip from the warm waters off the Mexican coast to the summer waters around Alaska.
+Many choose to stay right here in the Salish Sea.
 On view, too, are the harbor seals, sea lions, and porpoises; but the stars of the show this time of year are the whales.

 Get a Closer Look